stefanstranger/ISEWinMerge/README.md

-# Powershell ISE WinMerge ISE Add-On Mpdule
+# Powershell ISE WinMerge ISE Add-On Module
 - - -
 This ISE Add-On adds integration with the WINMerge application into the ISE.